SolidLabResearch/Bashlib/README.md

 The function returns when the file has been created correctly.

 #### edit

+The edit command is a convenient command created to edit resources on your Solid pod locally.
+The command will default to use the default system editor.
+After editing, the result will be used to overwrite the original resource.
+Please keep in mind that there is no locking mechanism for multiple users editing the same file simultaneously.

+The `editor` option can be set to specify the path to the executable of the editor to be used.

 This command allows you to edit local and remote files.

 *usage*